Arafura Sea: Extent

-The International Hydrographic Organization (IHO) categorizes the Arafura Sea as one of the bodies of water of the East Indian Archipelago.
+The International Hydrographic Organization (IHO) categorises the Arafura Sea as one of the bodies of water of the East Indian Archipelago.
 The IHO defines its limits as follows:

 On the North.
 The Southeastern limit of the Ceram Sea [A line from Karoefa, New Guinea, to the Southeastern extreme of Adi Island, thence to Tg.
 Borang, the Northern point of Noehoe Tjoet [Kai Besar] (5°17′S 133°09′E)] and the Eastern limit of the Banda Sea [From Tg Borang, the Northern point of Noehoe Tjoet, through this island to its Southern point, thence a line to the Northeast point of Fordata, through this island and across to the Northeast point of Larat, Tanimbar Islands (7°06′S 131°55′E), down the East coast of Jamdena [Yamdena] Island to its Southern point, thence through Anggarmasa to the North point of Selaroe and through this island to Tg Aro Oesoe its Southern point (8°21′S 130°45′E)].

 On the East.
 The Southwest coast of New Guinea from Karoefa (133°27'E) to the entrance to the Bensbak River (141°01'E), and thence a line to the Northwest extreme of York Peninsula, Australia (11°05′S 142°03′E).

 On the South.
 By the North coast of Australia from the Northwest extreme of York Peninsula to Cape Don (11°19′S 131°46′E).

 On the West.
 A line from Cape Don to Tanjong Aro Oesoe, the Southern point of Selaroe (Tanimbar Islands).